Willmo3/walc-model/README.md

 identifier = ALPHABETIC(ALPHANUMERIC | UNDERSCORE)*

 ## Code format:
-The Walc interpreter supports both AST and Bytecode formats for execution.
+The Walc interpreter can directly execute formatted Walc bytecode, or you can invoke our builtin frontend with raw source code.

 ### Tree format:
 To bolster compatibility, Walc-model ASTs are serializable and deserializable.